This easy roasted salsa verde is a mix of roasted tomatillos, roasted poblano pepper, roasted jalapeño pepper, fresh garlic, cilantro, and shallot.

 More Homemade Salsa Recipes

 Looking for some other tasty salsa recipes to try in addition to this Easy Roasted Salsa Verde?
-Here are a few favorites:
+Check out some of these favorite recipes, or browse the recipe index archives for even more great recipe ideas:

 Pomegranate Salsa is a delicious, fresh and fruity winter salsa recipe.